brittonlaroche/realm-task/README.md

 # Realm Task

 This is the simplest method of connecting to Atlas via realm and displaying data.
 Its one html file.
-Simply replace the application id (YOUR_APP_ID) with your task application id in the html file.
+Simply replace the application id (YOUR_APP_ID on line 15) with your task application id in the html file.

 Next steps:
 1. Allow anonymous authentication